Sameer-Programmer/Practice-Java/Episode_2_Literals.md

 - int = data type or Keyword
 - x = name of variable  or identifier
 - 10 -- constant value noting but Literal
-- A constant value  which can be assigned to a variable is called Literal
+- A constant value  that can be assigned to a variable is called a Literal

 # Integral Literals